-We had cash and cash equivalents of respectively €20.5 million and €15.8 million as of December 31st, 2021 and December 31st, 2020.
-The increase in our net cash and cash equivalents by €4.6 million represents our net cash flow during the period.
+We had cash and cash equivalents of respectively €(54.3) million and €17.1 million as of December 31st, 2022 and December 31st, 2021.
+The decrease in our net cash and cash equivalents by €71.4 million represents our net cash flow during the period.
 Considering new financing facilities of €150 million granted by our parent company in March, 2022, we believe that our existing cash and cash equivalents together with cash generated from operations, and our existing financial resources and credit lines suffice to meet our working capital expenditure requirements for the next 12 months, assuming we have continuous access to banks and credit card operators.
 However, we may need additional cash resources in the future if we identify opportunities for investment, strategic cooperation, or other similar actions, which may include investing in technology, including data analytics and fulfilment capacities.
 Our additional cash needs may also be impacted by external events, see section "Risks Related to Our Business and Industry" as well as Notes 1 and 28 of the consolidated financial statements.

 Our trade payables include accounts payable to suppliers associated with our direct sales business.
-Our trade payables amounted to respectively €624.3 million and €658.3 million as of December 31st, 2021 and December 31st, 2020.
+Our trade payables amounted to respectively €428.9 million and €624.3 million as of December 31st, 2022 and December 31st, 2021.
 There is generally a higher level of days payable in the last two months of the year relative to the rest of the year due to higher volumes of purchasing from November and December in anticipation of holiday shopping.
 The purchasing is paid for in the first two months of the following year.
-End of 2021, the decrease in trade payables was mostly driven by the decrease in direct sales activity and related purchases of goods sold vs. an exceptional month of November and December in 2020.
+Trade payables sharp decline was in line with the -27% decrease in direct sales that resulted from the voluntary shift towards the marketplace and reduced exposure to loss marking direct sales categories